99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - "Action": API calls that will be allowed / denied based on the effect
   - "Resource": list of res. to which the action is applied
   - "Condition": when its applied (optional)

+If there are 2 policies one the same resource Deny and one Allow, the Deny wins.
+If IAM policy + S3 policy, the UNION of those create the Total Policy Evaluated, so if you remove one the other one remains

+Dynamic policies:
+How do you assign each user a /hone/user folder?
+- either create an IAM policy allowing matt access ony to /home/matt ecc... policy for each user, but this doesnt scale
+- or create a dynamic policy with IAM, using variables like ${aws:username}

+Inline vs Managed policies:
+- managed: maintained by AWS, good for power users and administartors , updated in case of new services and APIs
+- Customer Managed Policy, granular control, versions, rollback, reusable, best practice
+- inline: strict one-to-one if IAM deleted policy deleted

+Permission to Pass a Role:
+you need the iam:PassRole permission, roles can only be passed to what their trust allows

 Defense mechanisms:
 - password policy (length/special chars/numbers/pass expiration, prevent reuse)